-These online resources have been optimised for use on all interactive whiteboards and contain a fantastic range of RSC production images, RSC videos and practical activities that will provide you and your students with different ways to explore Shakespeare's texts.
-Developed by RSC educationalists and freely available to all teachers in the UK, we will produce interactive learning resources for each of the first folio plays over the next six years, beginning with Henry IV Parts I & II and The Two Gentlemen of Verona.
+These online resources have been optimised for use on all interactive whiteboards and contain a range of RSC production images, RSC videos and practical activities that will provide you and your students with different ways to explore Shakespeare's texts.
+Developed by our educationalists and freely available to all teachers in the UK, we will produce interactive learning resources for each of the first folio plays over the next six years, beginning with Henry IV Parts I & II and The Two Gentlemen of Verona.

-Aimed at Key Stages 3 and 4, and ideal for supporting the new Key Stage 3 curriculum, these unique classroom tools introduce texts through interactive pages, RSC performance footage and key scenes, all of which can be accessed from any computer via our resource bank or directly at interactive-learning.rsc.org.uk.
+Aimed at Key Stages 3 and 4, and ideal for supporting the new Key Stage 3 curriculum, these unique classroom tools introduce texts through interactive pages, performance footage and key scenes, all of which can be accessed from any computer via our resource bank or directly at interactive-learning.rsc.org.uk.

 Flipchart and resources »